The Marvelous Land Of Oz

 because I can't help it."

-indeed, to meet with such exceptional masters," said the Gump,
+am proud, indeed, to meet with such exceptional masters," said

-careless tone.
-"If I could but secure so complete an introduction to
+a careless tone.
+"If I could but secure so complete an

 204

-'Know Thyself' is considered quite an accomplishment, which it has
+"To 'Know Thyself' is considered quite an accomplishment, which

-sure will gladly receive us," said the Scarecrow, getting into the
+I am sure will gladly receive us," said the Scarecrow, getting

 Thing